NHSDigital/connecting-party-manager/README.md

 - Update the version in `pyproject.toml` with the release branch version.
 - Update the VERSION file with the release branch version number.

-## FHIR, Swagger and FHIR Pydantic models
+## Swagger

 This is all done by `make build`.
-For more details on how to update the Swagger and FHIR Pydantic models, please see [the swagger README](infrastructure/swagger/README.md).
+For more details on how to update the Swagger, please see [the swagger README](infrastructure/swagger/README.md).

 ## Setting Lambda permissions